 The main ingredient is tofu, which we’ll be using to mimic the egg texture.
 It’s best to use firm tofu or extra-firm tofu for this.
 (Got soft or medium tofu?
-This crunchy pan-fried tofu recipe will work better for you.)
+These recipes Crunchy Pan-Fried Tofu or Sichuan Doufunao will work better for you.)

 The black salt, turmeric, and nutritional yeast are optional flavour enhancers.
 They’re there for a bit of additional eggy taste and colour.
 I’ve made scrambled tofu without any of these and the dish still turned out very tasty, but if you have any of them on hand definitely add them!

 Any cooking oil you have is fine, though I would suggest something with a smoke point over 400 °F because we are gonna want some searing on that tofu which is hard to achieve with a lower temperature.
 This is a chart of oil smoke points.
 I like to use peanut oil because it adds a delicious nutty aroma.

 More Tips and Details